 In addition, Ms. Litwak is a Board of Trustee of the National Housing Conference and serves on their Research Committee, which advises the Center for Housing Policy.
-She has taken on numerous roles with Commercial Real Estate Women Network (CREW) and is currently an appointed member of their Member Education Committee and Scholarship Selection Committee.
+She has taken on numerous roles with Commercial Real Estate Women Network (CREW) and is currently an appointed member of their Member Education and Scholarship Selection Committees.

 During the last 12 years, Mr. Luke has focused primarily on sourcing and acquiring value-add, ground up, low income and distressed multifamily investments, with individual properties ranging from 1 – 500+ units.

 Prior to joining BLVD Capital, Mr. Luke served as the Vice President of Acquisitions at California Landmark, a regional multifamily development and investment firm.
 He was responsible for the formation and management of the acquisitions platform, and for the sourcing, acquisition and financing of the company’s multifamily investments.
 Mr. Luke created the investment platform for the company to acquire low income housing, focusing on Section 42 tax credit properties and Section 8 HAP contract properties.

 Prior to California Landmark, Mr. Luke was Director of Multifamily Acquisitions for Starpoint Properties, a Beverly Hills-based investment and operating company focused on value added and opportunistic investments.
 In this role, he was responsible for the sourcing, acquisition, disposition and financing of all multifamily properties in California.
 Additionally, in 2010 he helped create StarPoint Homes, LLC, which acquired distressed single family residences at trustee sales.
 Prior to joining StarPoint in 2005, Mr. Luke worked for commercial real estate brokerage firms Marcus & Millichap and Voit Real Estate Services, where he was involved in over $60 million of transactions.